Nairn: Culture

-One link to Nairn's agricultural cultural roots is the Nairn Farmer's Show, better known locally as just the Nairn Show is hosted by the Nairnshire Farming Society as it has been since 1798.
+One link to Nairn's agricultural cultural roots is the Nairn Farmer's Show, hosted by the Nairnshire Farming Society since 1798.
 The show features livestock competitions of cattle, sheep and horses with trade stands as well as craft and food fairs.
 Locals produce baked goods, honey, jams and handicrafts such as knitting to be pitted against each other in contest.
-Many of the people of Nairn have a passion for cooking and this passion is shown in the three day long Taste of Nairn food and drink festival event hosting the World Tattie Scone Championship.
+Many of the people of Nairn have a passion for cooking and this is shown in the three-day Taste of Nairn food and drink festival event hosting the World Tattie Scone Championship.

 Nairn is home to the Little Theatre, run by the Nairn Drama Club, which was established in 1946.
-Each year the club produces a number of shows, of varying genres, with the annual Christmas panto being the largest production of all.
-The Theatre began in dilapidated premises but was rebuilt and reopened in 2004.In 2007 Oscar-winning actress Tilda Swinton, who lives in Nairn, created a film festival entitled "Ballerina Ballroom Cinema of Dreams", which was held in the Nairn Public Hall.
+Each year the club produces a number of shows of varying genres, with the annual Christmas panto the largest production of all.
+The Theatre began in dilapidated premises but was rebuilt and reopened in 2004.
+In 2007 Oscar-winning actress Tilda Swinton, who lives in Nairn, created a film festival entitled "Ballerina Ballroom Cinema of Dreams", which was held in the Nairn Public Hall.
 It generated worldwide press about the festival and Nairn.

-The people of Nairn also appreciate the written arts and is the host for the annual Nairn Book & Arts festival which takes place every year in September at the Nairn Community & Arts Centre.
-Guests have included authors such as Helen Sedgwick, journalist John Sergeant and royalty guest Camilla, Duchess of Cornwall.
+The people of Nairn also appreciate the written arts and host for the annual Nairn Book & Arts festival in September at the Nairn Community & Arts Centre.
+Guests have included authors such as Helen Sedgwick, journalist John Sergeant and royal guest Camilla, Duchess of Cornwall.
 The events have included speakers, performers, cinema and readings of local poet Olive Fraser.

 Education

-Nairn is currently serviced by one secondary school named Nairn Academy located on Duncan Drive in the Tradespark area of Nairn where it has existed since 1976.
-Prior to this located in the building occupied by the current Rosebank Primary school on Lodgehill Rd.
+Nairn is serviced by one secondary school, Nairn Academy, on Duncan Drive in the Tradespark area, where it has been since 1976.
+Before that it was in the building occupied by the current Rosebank Primary school on Lodgehill Road.
 Nairn Academy was founded in 1832 under the name Rose's Academical Institution by Captain James Rose.
-Prior to Nairn academy other facilities had existed including the preparatory boarding school for boys known under the names Seaforth in 1901 and Alton Burn in 1911.
+Other facilities formerly existed, including the boys' preparatory boarding school known as Seaforth in 1901 and Alton Burn in 1911.
 As well as Rosebank Primary school, Nairn is also the location of Millbank Primary school on Millbank Crescent.
-Nairn Academy also commonly takes students from Cawdor, Croy and Auldearn Primary Schools.
+Nairn Academy also takes students from Cawdor, Croy and Auldearn Primary Schools.

 In 1818 we are offered insight into the status of the school facilities by the parish minister.

-In 2021 Nairn Academy has been ranked as 204 out of 340 schools based on the percentage of pupils attaining five Highers at 35%.
-Higher than nearby Inverness High School with 13% and below Inverness Royal Academy with 41% and Charleston Academy Highland with 45%.
+In 2021 Nairn Academy ranked 204th out of 340 schools based on the percentage of pupils attaining five Highers, at 35%—higher than nearby Inverness High School with 13% and below Inverness Royal Academy with 41% and Charleston Academy Highland with 45%.